- Our Venues

-Creative wedding favour ideas including 35 personalised and eco-friendly wedding favour ideas to present your guests with.
+We’ve comprised a list of wedding favour ideas including personalised and eco-friendly gifts to present your guests with.

-Wedding favours are a small yet traditional gift given to say thank you to their closest friends and family for travelling to their wedding – typically placed on reception tables at your wedding venue.
-These token-style gifts were always intended to be taken away by guests as a memento of the day and often the personalised packaging was just as significant as the gift inside.
+Wedding favours are a small yet traditional gift given by the couple to say thank you to their closest friends and family for travelling to their wedding – typically placed on reception tables during the wedding breakfast.
+These token-style presents are gifted to guests as a memento of the day and often the personalised packaging is just as significant as the gift inside.

 Historically, guests would be presented with a small box or bag containing five sugared almonds; each almond represented one of five blessings – long life, health, wealth, happiness, and fertility.
 Nowadays, wedding favours are both traditional and personal.
-Wedding planning couples are becoming more and more creative with how they present their little gifts to say, “Thank You”.
+Couples are becoming more and more creative with how they present their little gifts to say, “Thank you”.

 If you opt for alcoholic or food related wedding favours, check the terms and conditions with your wedding venue, or speak to the team in advance to confirm what you are/are not permitted to distribute.